 - 4.5.1 All employees and Elected Members are individually responsible for ensuring that their handling of Personal Data is in accordance with GDPR/DPA18.
 They should familiarise themselves and comply with all relevant Council data protection guidance.
-Advice can be obtained at any time from the DPO and Chief Officer- Legal and Procurement. - 4.5.2 The SIRO has overall responsibility for information governance.
-However, the day to day responsibility for driving the Council's information governance agenda is delegated to the DPO, the Head of ICT and Digital Enablement and the Chief Officer Legal and Procurement. - 4.5.3 The Records Manager will co-ordinate the handling of all Subject Access Requests received by the Council.
+Advice can be obtained at any time from the DPO. - 4.5.2 The SIRO has overall responsibility for information governance.
+However, the day to day responsibility for driving the Council's information governance agenda is delegated to the Strategic Insight and Communities Senior Manager and the Information Governance Officer. - 4.5.3 The Records Manager will co-ordinate the handling of all Subject Access Requests received by the Council.
 They will process and respond to any cross departmental subject access requests.
-Requests relating to a single Service are the responsibility of that Service. - 4.5.4 The Chief Officer Legal and Procurement and his staff will offer ad hoc advice on data protection issues upon request and will proactively bring developments in the law to the attention of Council staff.
+Requests relating to a single Service are the responsibility of that Service. - 4.5.4 The Information Governance Officer will offer ad hoc advice on data protection issues upon request and will proactively bring developments in the law to the attention of Council staff.
 Information will be cascaded via the Data Protection Working group and by publishing guidance documentation on the Council's intranet. - 4.5.5 The Information Security and Digital Risk Officer has a key role in ensuring compliance with the sixth principle relating to data security by providing advice and guidance to Services on information security, maintaining the Council's Information Security log and leading on information security incident management.